Overview

 | Endpoint | /api/v2/auth/login |

 Logs in with a username and password.
 On successful login, the servlet session ID is rotated, a new CSRF token is issued, and the rate-limit buckets for the caller’s IP and the target user are cleared.
-If the rate limit is exceeded, a Retry-After header (in seconds) is included.

 Even if a session is already authenticated, no short-circuit occurs; the provided credentials are always validated.